Lily Parr: Dick, Kerr's Ladies

 During the First World War in England there was a growing interest in women's football and Dick, Kerr & Co. was the name of the Preston munitions factory where most of the women on the team worked.
 The Dick, Kerr's Ladies team regularly drew large crowds including a famous event on 26 December 1920 at Goodison Park that drew more than 53,000 spectators.

 During her time working for Dick, Kerr & Co she lodged in Preston with one of her teammates, Alice Norris.
 She had a romantic relationship with her teammate Alice Woods, who was also from St Helens.
 While playing for the Dick, Kerr's Ladies she was noted for her large appetite and almost constant smoking of Woodbine cigarettes.

 Unlike women's teams today, Parr played against both male and female teams and she reputedly had a harder shot than any male player.
-She had started life playing football with her brothers on waste ground in St Helens, before playing for the St Helen's Ladies team.
+She had started life playing football with her brothers on waste ground in St Helens, before playing for the St Helens' Ladies team.
 There she was spotted and recruited into the Dick, Kerr's Ladies and a job in the Dick, Kerr & Co. factory in Preston, with 10 shillings in expenses per game.

 When Parr first came to the team she was fourteen years old and she played at left-back.
 She was moved to the left-wing on New Years Day 1921 and scored a hat-trick against a "Rest of Lancashire" team.
 In her first year with the club she scored 108 goals, second only to Florrie Redford who scored 170.
 During her career with the Dick, Kerr Ladies she scored 986 goals.
 According to a BBC article she scored 43 goals for the team in her first season, when she was 14 years old.
-She totalled more than 900 goals in her career between 1919 and 1951.
+She totalled 967 goals in her career between 1919 and 1951.